gyohza/c4/README.md

     * I wish PHP had generics 😥.
 - [X] Frameworks (Zend Framework 2, Laravel, Silex or alike)
     * Been working on Yii for half a year;
-    * Been trying to create a few side projects in Lumen to get into the Laravel world (this very application is one of such attempts).
+    * Been trying to create a few side projects in Lumen to get into the Laravel world (this very application is one such attempt).
 - [X] API
     * REST, mainly;
     * Meaning to learn GraphQL, but haven't had the opportunity to focus on it, yet.